 What kind of math is best for preschoolers?

 Math for preschoolers does not need to be on a worksheet.

 It does not need to involve flash cards.

 Math activities for preschoolers can (strike that) MUST be hands-on and engaging.
-This round up is full of 10+ preschool math activities that go way outside the workbook or computer screen.
+This round up is full math activities for preschoolers that go way outside the workbook or computer screen.